MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-customer-support-swarming.md

 To be able to create a swarm when working on a customer issue, you must have the following prerequisites in place.

 - Swarming privileges
-- Embedded Microsoft Teams chat enabled for the agent desktop
+- Embedded Microsoft Teams chat enabled for the agent desktop or on the Teams web app

 ## Start a swarm